 The harriers roost overnight amongst the sedge on Sedge Fen.
 They can generally be seen towards dusk gliding over the fen looking for a safe place to roost.

-A good place to see them is from the temporary viewing platform on the edge of Sedge Fen, or from the warmth of the Visitor Centre.
+A good place to see them is from the Boardwalk near the windpump.

 Short-eared owls are medium sized owls with mottled brown bodies, pale underwings and bright yellow eyes.
 They can be seen year round but there is an influx of continental birds, especially in the winter months in the East of England.

 They commonly hunt during the day.

 Good places to see them are Baker's and Burwell Fens.

 Starlings have a pointed head, triangular wings, short tail and a glossy sheen of purples and greens.
 In winter large flocks arrive from continental Europe.

-They form large flocks, or mumurations, and typically perform dramatic twisting & turning flying displays before settling down to roost at night in the reedbeds.
+They form large flocks, or murmurations, and typically perform dramatic twisting and turning flying displays before settling down to roost at night in the reedbeds.

-The best place to see these dramatic displays are the reedbeds at the junction of Wicken & Burwell Lode or Tubney Fen.
+The best place to see these dramatic displays are the reedbeds at the junction of Wicken and Burwell Lodes or Tubney Fen.